virtualsquare/iothnamed/README.md

 auth      static local .test.local
 # clients from 'local' can receive replies for names 1.168.192.in-addr.arpa
 auth      static local 192.168.1.0/24
-# search in the cache (forwardere query results are cached)
+# search in the cache (forwarded query results are cached)
 auth      cache local .
 # requests from 'local' can be forwarded
 auth      fwd local .